What does Daniel 12 mean?

 And many of them that sleep in the dust of the earth shall awake, some to everlasting life and some to shame and everlasting [an indeterminate period of time] contempt [judgment].
 And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.”
 Daniel 12:1-3

 Michael (which signifies “who is God,” or one representing God), we believe, is the name here applied to our great Redeemer, Jesus.

-The words “shall Michael stand up” refer to our glorified Lord Jesus who takes the reigns of power at the end of this time period in order to establish his Messianic Kingdom on earth.
+The words “shall Michael stand up” refer to our glorified Lord Jesus who takes the reins of power at the end of this time period in order to establish his Messianic kingdom on earth.
 The expression “stand up” is also found in Daniel 11:2, 3, 7, 20, and 21 and refers to taking authority or a position of authority.